JuliaCollections/DataStructures.jl/README.rst

   Returns the key type
   for SortedDict, SortedMultiDict and SortedSet.
   This function may
   also be applied to the type itself.
-Julia 0.4/0.5 only.
   Time: O(1)